estruyf/unicorn-busy-server/README.md

 ![Front-end](./assets/frontend.png)

-The API is fairly simple though has been extend quite a bit from its oriignal implementation.
+The API is fairly simple though has been extend quite a bit from its orignal implementation.
 The Busy server has the following API endpoing:

 | Method                                                    | Endpoint                     | Description                                                          |
 |:---------------------------------------------------------:|------------------------------|----------------------------------------------------------------------|